Bueckers, No. 7 UConn women rout Hoyas in Big East quarters

 The Huskies took control early, scoring the last 19 points of the first quarter to take a 22-6 lead.
 Williams had 13 points in the period.

-Bueckers’ first basket of the game, a 3-pointer from the left wing, made it 40-9.
-UConn went into halftime leading 43-9.
+Bueckers’ first basket of the game, a 3-pointer from the left wing, made it 40-9 and UConn went into halftime leading 43-9.

+“If we start off aggressive on the defensive end, it gets us going,” Williams said.
+“I just think we need to play all of our games like that and with that mindset.”

-Hoyas guard Kelsey Ransom, who was averaging 12 points per game, was on crutches and on the bench Saturday after twisting a right ankle during the Georgetown’s opening-round win over Providence.
+Hoyas guard Kelsey Ransom, who was averaging 12 points per game, was on crutches and on the bench Saturday after twisting a right ankle during Georgetown’s opening-round win over Providence.
+Forward Jillian Archer played 15 minutes before injuring her left ankle and sitting out the rest of the game.

 BIG PICTURE

 Georgetown: The Hoyas, who used a 33-2 run to help beat Providence 68-55 in the opening round on Friday, lost their only regular-season meeting with UConn, 90-49, on Feb.
 20 in Hartford.
-Georgetown fell to 6-49 all-time against the UConn.
-They have lost their last 32 meetings with UConn and have not beaten the Huskies since 1993.
+Georgetown fell to 6-49 all-time against UConn.
+The Hoyas have lost their last 32 meetings with UConn and have not beaten the Huskies since 1993.

 UP NEXT